eydward/Density-k-PDG/README.md

 * Isomorphism check.

 To achieve the goal, the Graph struct contains edges, vertex signatures, and the graph hash, all directly stored in the struct, no pointer indirections.
 An edge is stored in a 16-bit struct.
-8-bit is used to store the vertex set, by using bit-mask (e.g. binary `001101` means vertex set `{0, 2, 3}`).
-The other 8-bit is used to store the head of the edge. `0xFF` means undirected, while other value `n` means the head is `n`.
+12-bit is used to store the vertex set, by using bit-mask (e.g. binary `001101` means vertex set `{0, 2, 3}`).
+The other 4-bit is used to store the head of the edge, with `0x0F` meaning undirected, while other value `n` means the head is `n`.
-We allow at most 35 edges and embed this edge array directly inside the `Graph` struct, to avoid another heap allocation and a pointer.
-This means we can run all K values for N<=7, but only some K values for N=8.
+We allow at most 70 edges and embed this edge array directly inside the `Graph` struct, to avoid another heap allocation and a pointer.
+This means we can run all K values for N<=8, but only some K values for N>8 (the K,N combinations that exceeds the 70-edge limit are not computationally feasible anyway).

 The vertex signature and  graph hash are explained in the next section.